NOD2

 Key Functions: Bacterial recognition, innate immune activation, inflammation regulation, gut immune defense

 NOD2 encodes nucleotide-binding oligomerization domain-containing protein 2 (NOD2), an intracellular pattern recognition receptor (PRR) that plays a critical role in the innate immune system’s detection of bacterial pathogens.
 NOD2 is primarily expressed in monocytes, macrophages, dendritic cells, and intestinal epithelial cells, where it serves as a cytosolic sensor of muramyl dipeptide (MDP)—a conserved structural motif derived from bacterial peptidoglycan.
-By detecting this molecular signature, NOD2 acts as a sentinel for microbial invasion, triggering signaling cascades that promote immune activation and inflammation in defense of mucosal barriers, particularly within the gastrointestinal tract.
+By detecting this molecular signature, NOD2 acts as a sentinel for microbial invasion, triggering signaling cascades that promote immune activation and inflammation in defense of mucosal barriers, particularly within the gastrointestinal tract [R].

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |